LTS5/connectomeviewer/doc/users/tutorial.rst

 ===========
  Tutorials
 ===========

+.. warning:: This content is deprecated with Connectome Viewer Version 2.0.
+These tutorials will be exposed through the CodeOracle plugin.

 The best way to learn how to use the ConnectomeViewer is by example.
 There are already some examples in the *example/* folder shipped with the software.
 Additionally, the tutorials will help you to get started.

 Basics
 ------